mjsommer/acts_as_versioned/README.md

 acts_as_versioned is a gem for Rails 3.1, 3.2 & 4 to enable easy versioning of models.
 As a versioned model is updated revisions are kept in a seperate table, providing a record of what changed.

+## Update:

+The forked acts_as_versioned code systematically deleted records in the version table, when the associated record was deleted in the parent table.
+This seemed both illogical to me, and created "gaps" in the data history.
+Given this, starting in version 3.5.0, I made the feature optional, with the new default behavior to "save deleted records in the version table".

+For anyone wanting to retain the original functionality (deleting history of deleted parent records), add the new "dependent_version_association: option:

+    acts_as_versioned :dependent_version_association => :delete_all

 ## Getting Started ##
 =====